romanzipp/Laravel-Queue-Monitor/README.md

 ## Features

-* Monitor all jobs like [Laravel Horizon](https://laravel.com/docs/horizon), but not only for redis
+- Monitor jobs like [Laravel Horizon](https://laravel.com/docs/horizon) for any queue
-* Handles failed jobs with exception
+- Handle failing jobs with storing exception
-* Support for milliseconds
-* Model for Queue Monitorings
+- Monitor job progress
+- Get an estimated time remaining for a job
+- Store additional data for a job monitoring

 ## Installation